-My name is Anu Bharadwaj nee Kandikuppa.
-I’m a student of fiction-writing in the MFA Program for Writers, Warren Wilson College.
-I have a Ph.D. in Finance and worked for eleven years in a consulting firm in Boston then turned to my long-standing interest in writing.
-I began exploring the literary world by enrolling in classes and workshops at Grub Street, Boston and attending writers’ conferences, such as the Bread Loaf Writers’ Conference.
-Then I decided to enroll in the Warren Wilson MFA program.
+My name is Anu Bharadwaj (Kandikuppa).
+I’m a student of fiction writing in the MFA Program for Writers, Warren Wilson College.
+I have a Ph.D. in Finance, worked in economics consulting for eleven years, and was Principal in a consulting firm in Boston when I decided to follow my long-standing interest in writing.
+I began exploring the world of literature with workshops at Grub Street, Boston and writers’ conferences such as Bread Loaf.
+Then I decided to get an MFA.

-Now I work on occasional consulting projects with my firm but spend much of my time reading and writing.
-Everyday I get to sit down with a book and my writing, I feel grateful.
+Nowadays I work on occasional consulting projects with my firm but spend a good amount of time reading and writing.
+Every day I get to sit down with a book and my writing, I feel grateful.

-I work primarily on short stories.
-I enjoy experimenting with strong voice, omniscience, comic and satirical tones, and unconventional forms.
-I like introducing the surreal in my stories.
-I give in to the strangest of my ideas rather than resist them.
+I enjoy writing with strong voice, omniscience, and comic and satirical tones.
+I like bringing in the surreal and give in to the strangest of my ideas rather than resist them.
 Writers who influence me: Donald Barthelme, Albert Camus (The Fall), Dostoevsky (Notes from Underground), Gogol (“The Overcoat”), Kafka, Steven Millhauser, George Saunders.